eintrittfrei/project4/README.md

 * I learned a lot and gained a lot of confidence in my skills.
 * My most important learning is about planning and thinking ahead.
 It can save a lot of time if planning is done well.
 * I also improved my skills using React Bootstrap.
-* I learned how to deploy a python project.
+* I learned how to deploy a Python project.
 * I massively improved my problem solving skills and experience and had to ask for help from instructors only once in 10 days.

 ## Bugs